Luke-hey/Opt.-selection-of-negatives/README.md

 ## Description

 This project focuses on the impact of the selection of the negative examples to fine-tune a transformer model.
 Predicting RNA-binding protein (RBP) binding sites using the DNABERT transformer, specifically tailored for 3-mers.
-The model is fine-tuned for a binary classification task, distinguishing whether a DNA sequence of length 101 is a binding site or not.
+The model is fine-tuned for a binary classification task, distinguishing whether a DNA sequence of variable length is a binding site or not.
 We tried three distinct approaches to fine-tune the DNABERT model:

 1. **Equal Positive-Negative Ratio (1:1):**